cwalle123/D04-Journal-Paper/README.md

 and means that we are continuing with the assumptions that there is no correlation between different error types.

-Right now there are 1 task that needs to be tackled to make our model work:
+Right now there is only 1 task that needs to be tackled to make our model work:
-We need to retrain the model on the new experimental data and validate it
+We need to validate the model

 This might seem like we need to redo a lot of things, but this isnt true.
 We already have our existing code working.
-All we have to do is make sure that our previous code can handle this new data stream and regenerate the result figures.
+All we have to do is regenerate the result figures.

 More specific tasks and updates are to be added/completed in the TODO file.